Holy Week: Day 3: Tuesday

 The Parable of the Wedding Banquet (Matthew 22:1-14):

-Once again, a harsh rebuked aimed at the Jews who have rejected Jesus.
-However, while these parables are aimed at the Jews, God’s chosen people, it applies to any who have heard the Good News but refuse to accept Jesus Christ as their Lord and Savior.
+Please be reminded that while these parables are aimed at the Jews, God’s chosen people, it applies to any who have heard the Good News but refuse to accept Jesus Christ as their Lord and Savior.
+It is also a preview of what is to come of the Gospel.
+The apostles first take the Gospel to the Jews, and when they refuse to hear it, they are instructed to take it to the Gentiles.